MicrosoftDocs/power-platform/power-platform/admin/use-office-365-admin-center-manage-subscription.md

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]

-[The Microsoft 365 admin center](https://support.office.com/article/About-the-Office-365-admin-center-758befc4-0888-4009-9f14-0d147402fd23) is a portal site rich in features for the administrator. [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps takes advantage of the features on this site to simplify and consolidate management of user accounts, billing, licensing, and more.
+[The Microsoft 365 admin center](https://support.office.com/article/About-the-Office-365-admin-center-758befc4-0888-4009-9f14-0d147402fd23) is a portal site rich in features for the administrator. [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps take advantage of the features on this site to simplify and consolidate management of user accounts, billing, licensing, and more.

  ![Microsoft 365 admin center](../admin/media/o365-admin-center.png "Microsoft 365 admin center")